PawelK2012/Budget-web-client/README.md

 This project relays on AngularJS & Firebase.
 We use Firebase to authenticate users and store data on the back-end.

+You can view live example <a href="http://pawelkaim.com/d/budget/">here</a>.

 #Project features:

 - register user with Firebase
 - login user
 - log-out
-- create budget
-- view budget details
+- create, read, update & delete budget
 - add expenses
 - add monthly expenses
+- calculate monthly and extra expenses
+- calculate total & current ballance
 - angular form validation

 #Getting Started